Hellion (band): First "Monsters of Rock" performance and hiatus

-Will Not Go Quietly
+Later years

 In 2001, Boleyn entered Talon Studio to record Will Not Go Quietly.
 Guitarists Ray Schenck and Chet Thompson are featured on that album.
 Due to legal problems facing the producer, Mikey Davis, after the recording was begun, Will Not Go Quietly was not completed for nearly a year and a half.
 The record was finally released in Germany in 2003, on Massacre Records.

-Ann Boleyn performs In Japan

 In 2002, Ann Boleyn embarked on a solo tour of Japan.
 In conjunction with the tour, a limited edition fan club CD was released.

-Hellion's manager legal problems

 In 2003, Hellion's music business manager, James Paul Jr., entered a plea of guilty in the murder-for-hire case of his wife, Bonnie, according to a spokesman from the Los Angeles Police Department.
 James Paul Jr. was also charged with attempted breaking and entering of Ann Boleyn's home.
 In addition to safety concerns arising from the James Paul murder case, Ann Boleyn stopped performing after the police were unable to stop problems with a stalker.
 While on her hiatus from performing, Boleyn entered law school.

-Back in the studio (2013)

 In July 2013, Hellion announced work has begun on a new EP with Ken Scott.
 The album is being recorded at Total Access Studios in Redondo Beach, California.
 The band now features a new line-up.